 The SEC regulates fee accounts, so if you pay your adviser a fee instead of commissions, the adviser needs to act as a fiduciary.
 However, a conflict of interest can still exist.

-· Advising whether to rollover a pension plan or leave it with a former employer
+• Advising whether to roll over a pension plan or leave it with a former employer

-· Advising about annuities, including charitable annuities
+• Giving guidance about annuities, including charitable annuities

 Here are some ways you can answer this question:

-· Does the advisor hold any professional designations?
-For example, Chartered Financial Analysts (CFA®) are required to put a client’s best interests first and act as fiduciaries.
-Certified Public Accountants (CPA) who work as financial advisers must also act as fiduciaries.
+• Does the advisor hold any professional designations?
+For example, the CFA Institute requires Chartered Financial Analysts(CFA®) to put a client’s best interests first and act as fiduciaries.
+Certified Public Accountants (CPAs) who work as financial advisers must also act as fiduciaries.
 Certified Financial Planners (CFP®) also must act as fiduciaries when working as financial planners.
+A Registered Life Planner (RLP®) gets to know what matters most to you, which allows them to truly make recommendations in your best interest.

 You can also ask the advisor the following questions:

-- How are you compensated?
+• How are you compensated?

-- Do you work for a fee, a commission, or both?
+• Do you work for a fee, a commission, or both?

-- Are you a Registered Investment Adviser representative?
+• Are you a Registered Investment Adviser representative?

-- What professional designations do you hold?
+• What professional designations do you hold?

 Note that these are all essentially “yes” or “no” questions.
 No long answers are required.
+But you should know the answers.
+They can help you confirm that you work with a fiduciary adviser.

-What It Means to Be a Fiduciary
+What It Means to Work With a Fiduciary Financial Adviser

 In the end, the goal should be to build a lasting relationship with your adviser.
 One that is based on honesty and showing that you want your client to reach her financial goals.
 Transparency and honesty are required elements in a mutually beneficial relationship.